vihugarcia/EPWStrength/README.md

         <?php echo $form->error($model,'password'); ?>
     </div>

-By default, it will use the minified version of the javascript- If you wish NOT to use that, set useMin param to false in your configuration array.
+By default, it will use the minified version of the javascript.
+If you wish NOT to use that, set useMin param to false in your configuration array.

 GitHub Repo - https://github.com/vihugarcia/EPWStrength